gromnitsky/gerald-of-wales__the-conquest-of-ireland/web/main.md

 allegiance to their prince in time to come, and paying him due homage and service.

-Meanwhile, quarrels having broken out between Roderic of Connaught and Duvenald of Limerick, as soon as Roderic with his troops made an irruption on the borders of Limerick, Dermitius despatched Fitz- Stephen and his followers to the relief of Duvenald, who was his son-in-law.
+Meanwhile, quarrels having broken out between Roderic of Connaught and Duvenald of Limerick, as soon as Roderic with his troops made an irruption on the borders of Limerick, Dermitius despatched Fitz-Stephen and his followers to the relief of Duvenald, who was his son-in-law.
 Duvenald thus supported, after several battles, in all of which he was victorious, compelled Roderic to retreat with disgrace into his own territories, and freed himself altogether from any acknowledgment of his supremacy.
 In this expedition, as in all others, Meyler and Robert de Barri distinguished themselves by their extraordinary